-Fear is destructive in a workplace.
+Fear is destructive in the workplace.
 It can affect individuals, teams, and organisational culture.
-Fearful employees and teams don’t perform well, because fear impacts upon physical and mental wellbeing, and this has implications for the company’s success and profits.
+Fearful employees and teams don’t perform well, because fear impacts physical and mental well-being, and this has implications for the company’s success and profits.

 In the short term, using fear to drive results can be effective.
 Managers might use fear to motivate teams to perform better, and businesses can use it to intimidate their competition, but in the longer term, a culture of fear is more costly in terms of higher staff turnover and damage to the company’s reputation.

 So then, can a culture of fear ever be remedied when it is embedded in a company’s culture?

 The answer is yes, fear can be overcome by increasing awareness about how damaging it can be and learning some simple behavioural techniques on how to overcome and remove fear in your organisation.

 So what is fear?

 Fear is one of eight emotions that neuroscientists say determines the way we act, think, and feel.
 Fear is destructive, and it’s easily triggered because simply put, it’s designed to keep us safe.
 When we were cavemen and women, fear was useful in helping us get away from dangerous animals and other threats.
 These threats most likely would have been short-lived, but it’s when threats are constant that it causes problems.
 If the brain senses an ongoing threat, it will work to try and remedy it, which can mean we lose focus on other activities by default.
 And if the brain can’t solve the problem, stress, anxiety, and depression can occur.